 Do your own nails.

 Now, unless you’re getting hitched or standing next to the lady getting hitched, professionally done nails are a total and complete option.
-If you spoil yourself every two weeks (and then tip the nice nail lady on top of that) you could be spending more than $600 a year.
-Buy a couple of bottles of your favorite nail lacquers, throw in a few maintenance supplies and you could be headed to a warm, sunny beach next winter with your savings.
+If you spoil yourself every two weeks (and then tip the nice nail lady on top of this) you could be spending more than $600 a year.
+Buy several of bottles of your favorite nail lacquers (on sale), throw in a few maintenance supplies and you could be headed to a warm, sunny beach next winter with your savings.